AdactiveSAS/adsum-example-ios-basicdemoswift/README.md

 It show the map on the default floor and let the user Highlight a location by touching it.

 ## Adsum SDK
-Uses Adsum SDK v3.32.2
+* Uses Current Adsum SDK v3.32.2
-Swift 3
+* Swift 3

 ## Documentation